Webhook alerts

 Other settings

-Currently a small subset of the settings available for email alerts are available for use with webhooks:
+Currently, only a subset of the email alert settings are available for webhooks:

 Installing LibreSSL on Windows